DJCEL/VirtualDJ-VideoRotation-Win64/README.md

 It uses a Vertex Shader & a Pixel Shader (with Shader Model 5.0)

-The compiled shader files (.cso) in the 'Shaders' subfolder are then included in the Plugin.rc file (available in the 'PC' subfolder)
+The compiled shader files (.cso) in the 'Shaders' subfolder are then included in the Plugin.rc file